The System Remembers the Excluded

 “The family group re-members the excluded… someone in a later generation must compensate.”

-In Family Constellations, this movement is understood as an attempt by the system to restore wholeness and balance.
+From a Family Constellations perspective, this movement is understood as an unconscious attempt by the family system to restore belonging, balance, and wholeness.

 Who Might Be Excluded?